 A miniature painter has many tools, but only a few are 100% necessary.
 Dry palettes are a core tool in any miniature painter’s arsenal.
-This article reviews some reasons why you need a dry palette for painting miniatures.
+Compared to wet palettes, a dry palette has several notable advantages.
+The best dry palettes are versatile, long-lasting, and portable.
+This article reviews 7 key reasons why you need a dry palette for painting miniatures and models.

-Read on for why you may want a dry palette for painting minis.
+Continue reading on for why you may want a dry palette for painting miniatures.

 There are two kinds of palettes for miniature painting: dry or wet palettes.